 We are often asked for technical support however due to the nature of tube amplifiers we are limited in the help we can give.

-Tube amplifiers contain lethal levels of voltages and can hurt or potentially kill you even if switch off.
+Tube amplifiers contain lethal levels of voltages and can hurt or potentially kill you even if switched off.
 This is the main reason we cannot provide technical information.
 If you know what you are doing then you won’t need the support of anyone over email or phone.
 Secondly, any technician will tell you that in most cases you really need to see the amp before making recommendations.

 What will we support you with regarding technical information?

-- Products selection (Choosing the right product)
+- Products selection (Choosing the right product *excluding transformers)